kai-prince-sfhea/Schema/README.md

 Schema is a Quarto extension for building highly structured, math-rich, and knowledge-graph-enabled websites and documents.
 It provides:
 - Custom HTML, PDF, and LaTeX output formats
-- Automated math macro and terminology management
+- Automated math macro and terminology management [Improvements Needed]
 - Cross-referencing and knowledge graph generation [Work in Progress]
 - Support for custom code blocks (e.g., Rocq) [Planned]
 - Personalization and interactivity options for readers [Planned]